Can pets eat Coriander Seed?

 Description

-Coriander seed is the dried seed of the cilantro plant and is sold whole, cracked, and ground as a pantry spice.
-It has a warm citrus-nutty flavor and is used in curry blends, pickling brines, sausages, breads, and spice rubs.
-It is a flavoring ingredient, not a nutritional staple for pets.
+Coriander seed is the dried seed of the cilantro plant, sold whole, cracked, and ground as a warm citrus-nutty spice.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.